aws-samples/amazon-lookout-for-metrics-samples/workshops/RI2021/README.md

 ![a screenshot of the anomalies detail page](static/imgs/screenshot-really-9.png)

 On this page you can see the time the anomaly was detected, the domains over which it occured(Marketplace: ES and Platform Pc_web) as well as the historical data points and the higlighted(last) anomalous data point!
-If multiple dimensional values have contributed to this score you'll see that reported as well.
-Here you can also specify in the right corner of each graph, `Is this relevant?
+If multiple other dimensions showcase a similar anonmaly at the time, they will be grouped together and you can see them individually with their own rendered graphs below.
+There you can also specify in the right corner of each graph, `Is this relevant?
 Yes or No`, this feature creates a labeled data point for this anomaly, as the service retrains this data is used to build a model that reduces false positives and generates anomalies that you are looking to act upon, or that you find relevant.

 Sometimes you may find that you want to share this information with others, that takes you to the next section, Alerts.